Reaching out to Bloggers for Book Reviews of Your Self Published Book

-But the thing about Amazon reviews is that the buyers may choose not use their real names in reviews.
-So readers may not even know it’s a particular blogger’s review, unless the blogger uses a real name or a handle that people recognize.
+But the thing about Amazon reviews is that the buyers may choose not to use their real names in reviews.
+So readers may not even know it’s a particular blogger’s review unless the blogger uses a real name or a handle that people recognize.
 This would also require that bloggers share links to these reviews on their blogs or social profiles because people would not naturally go to find a certain blogger’s customer reviews on Amazon.

 In years past, authors might have solicited bloggers to review their books on their blogs, not on Amazon.
 Apparently, the author is aware that reviews on Amazon can carry more weight than any mention on an obscure, even prominent, blog.
 Plus, reviews are always visible right where people buy.